Chapter 9 | Page 10

 Ashwini puffed out his chest, pleased with the attention.
 “I became Lord Hanuman!”

-Dr Anuradha burst into laughter right there in the corridor.
-Ashwini meant phali—the long green bean that had been pinned to his costume as a tail.
-But to Dr Anuradha, “Phali” meant something else entirely.
-It was the nickname of her fiancé and batchmate, Dr Fali Langdana.
+Dr. Anuradha burst into laughter right there in the corridor.
+Ashwini meant phali—the long green bean that had been pinned to his costume.
+But to Dr. Anuradha, “Phali” meant something else entirely.
+It was the nickname of her fiancé and batchmate, Dr. Fali Langdana.
 The image of her future husband being used as a tail for a toddler’s Hanuman costume was too delicious to resist.

 A Full House